Who we are

 - To sell, transfer, merge, divest, restructure, reorganize, or dissolve all or a portion of our business or assets.

-- To enforce our Terms and Conditions and other agreements.
+- To enforce our customer Services Agreement, Acceptable Use Policy, and other agreements.

 - To protect the rights, property, or safety of our business, our employees, our customers, or others.